-Minehan is panics, thinking Jack is singing to him.
+Minehan is paniked, thinking Jack is singing to him in front of the whole room.
 But Jack takes Jill’s hand and sings the title line to her: “Let’s do it.’
 Once that crisis is avoided, David jumps in at the second verse.
 He learned all these show songs as a kid, listening to his parents’ record collection.
 He has to dance around the table and make it a full performance.
 Again, the other diners give us polite applause as we bow.

 “That calls for another round,” he announces.

 “No way,” everyone yells, making him sulk.
 He hates being denied.

 Dinner goes smoothly, with appetizers brought out, compliments of the chef.
 We order from the main menu and the service is impeccable, the main entrees delivered as soon as we finish the first course.
 After dessert, we relent and have digestifs, as Jack calls our drinks.
 Minehan just laughs at all the fancy words, but doesn’t hesitate to down his own glass and sneak sips from his dining partners.’

 “Let’s go up on the roof,” I suggest, remembering how Carol, one of the other 3D girls, spoke of her mother’s memories of dining and dancing under the stars in the thirties.
 They are tipsy enough to take my dare.
 Soon we are all leaning over the front of the Ritz, admiring the unimpeded view of the lit-up Boston Public Gardens.
 We laugh at all the little people arriving and departing directly below us at the Ritz entrance.

 “We need an orchestra to dance to,” Jack wants life to be perfect.

 “Hell, no,” Minehan pulls Jack’s harmonica from his back pocket.
 “We’ll do Irish Step Dancin’.”

 The boy has many talents.
 Soon he has us all in a line, blowing Irish ditties to get our feet moving.